awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

-# AWS Lambda Environment Variables<a name="configuration-envvars"></a>
+# Using AWS Lambda Environment Variables<a name="configuration-envvars"></a>

 You can use environment variables to store secrets securely and adjust your function's behavior without updating code\.
 An environment variable is a pair of strings stored in a function's version\-specific configuration\.
 The Lambda runtime makes environment variables available to your code and sets additional environment variables that contain information about the function and invocation request\.

 You set environment variables on the unpublished version of your function by specifying a key and value\.
-When you publish a version, the environment variables are locked for that version along with other [version\-specific configuration](resource-model.md)\.
+When you publish a version, the environment variables are locked for that version along with other [version\-specific configuration](configuration-console.md)\.

 **To set environment variables in the Lambda console**